Vyral/richard-witt/_posts/2019-05-06-3-closing-costs-to-expect-when-working-with-me.md

 **Finally, there’s the matter of property taxes.** This is something all sellers must account for regardless of what avenue they choose when selling their property.&nbsp;

-If you have any other questions, would like more information, or are curious what the closing costs might look like for your specific transaction, feel free to give me a call, send me an email, or visit www.nyccashhomebuyer.com.
+If you have any other questions, would like more information, or are curious what the closing costs might look like for your specific transaction, feel free to give me a call, send me an email, or visit [www.nyccashhomebuyer.com](http://www.nyccashhomebuyer.com){: target="_blank"}.

 I look forward to hearing from you soon.